caracolmzd/dot-profile/README.md

 * `nxt` (pushd +1) moves to the next directory in the stack
 * `prv` (pushd -1) moves to the previous directory in the stack

+> Bonus: I recommend you install the `tree` command.
+This repo contains aliases for `ld` and `lld` to list 2 or 3 levels (respectively) of directories in a formatted tree.

 ## Crypto